zuozhenggh/learning-library/analytics-library/redbull/prepare-schema/prepare-schema.md

-# Load Data
+# Load Data into Autonomous Data Warehouse

 ![Banner](images/banner.png)

 ## Introduction
-In this lab you will load the Twitter data into the Autonomous Data Warehouse.
+In this lab you will load the Grand Prix data into the Autonomous Data Warehouse.
 After this lab we will be ready to start analyzing the data.

 Estimated Lab Time: 5 minutes